-During interviews with a random sample of staff, many staff were unfamiliar with the current agency policy regarding searches of transgender/intersex inmates.
-Prior to the completion of the Final Report, the auditor was provided with a refresher training memo about the agency policy on transgender/intersex searches, that was sent and discussed with all security staff.
-In addition, the auditor was provided with staff signature sheets that documented their receipt and understanding of the refresher training.
+During interviews with a random sample of staff, many staff at both DMCC and JRWC were unfamiliar with the current agency policy regarding searches of transgender/intersex inmates.
+The auditor was advised this policy recently changed.
+Prior to the completion of the Final Report, the auditor was provided staff signature sheets documenting staff refresher training on transgender/intersex searches.

-During interviews with a random sample of staff and inmates, the auditor confirmed female staff regularly announce "female on the floor" prior to entering a housing unit.
+During interviews with a random sample of staff and inmates, staff advised "female on the floor" is announced prior to entering a housing unit.
+Many staff acknowledged this announcement is made twice over the intercom prior to female staff entering the housing unit.
 Inmates acknowledged female staff give them privacy in the shower and restroom areas and never see inmates when they are in a state of undress.